SalomePlatform/shaper/src/PrimitivesPlugin/doc/torusFeature.rst

 Torus
 =====

-The feature Torus creates a torus solid.
+Torus feature creates a torus solid.

 To create a Torus in the active part: